ansh25saini/FaceIn/README.md

 - Spent several hours learning the MVT architecture of Django and Face Recognition Models and then began the design-build process of this project.
 - Never implemented any ML model in a web application, so learnt about the same and implemenetd it.
-- Came across a major fault in design- presence of the register button on the home page.
+- Came across a major fault in design:- presence of the register button on the home page.
 I realized that in this way any user, outside the organizaton can register, so changed the design.
 - Found a major error that app was recognizing and marking attendance of anybody (if the user was already registered) that was in the frame, even if the credentials were of different user.
 Changed the python code, so that only user whose has logged in can be marked.
 - Learnt about PostgreSQL Database